emera86/SASmanual-MkDocs/SASmanual/docs/other-analysis/survival-analysis.md

 RUN;
 ```

+## Estimating the survival curve using the Kaplan–Meier method

+As it's been said, in analyzing survival data, two functions that are dependent on time are of particular interest: the survival function and the hazard function.
+The survival function $S(t)$ is defined as the probability of surviving at least to time $t$.
+The hazard function $h(t)$ is the conditional probability of dying at time $t$ having survived to that time.

+The graph of $S(t)$ against t is called the survival curve.
+The Kaplan–Meier method can be used to estimate this curve from the observed survival times without the assumption of an underlying probability distribution.
+The method is based on the basic idea that the probability of surviving $k$ or more periods from entering the study is a product of the $k$ observed survival rates for each period (i.e. the cumulative proportion surviving), given by the following:

+$S(k)=p_1 \times p_2 \times p_3 \times ... \times p_k$

 ## Comparing survival curves of two groups using the log rank test

 Comparison of two survival curves can be done using a statistical hypothesis test called the log rank test.
 It is used to test the null hypothesis that **there is no difference between the population survival curves**.